somsromy/Files/Hacking.md

 ### WHAT ARE WE GOING TO DO

-Hack the Fashion industry
+- Hack the Fashion industry
-Create a Hoax.
+- Create a Hoax
-Buy Sneakers.
+- Buy Sneakers
-Customize the sneakers  -> We need to know what it is that makes sneakers so exclusive.
+- Customize the sneakers  -> We need to know what it is that makes sneakers so exclusive.
-Pick a label and connect this with the sneakers.
+- Pick a label and connect this with the sneakers.
-PROMOTE -> Wikipedia, show the exclusiveness, Ebay, Photoshoot, Advertisements, Interview people, Advertisements,
+- PROMOTE -> Wikipedia, show the exclusiveness, Ebay, Photoshoot, Advertisements, Interview people, Advertisements etc.

 ### FOR NOW